GaM1ngN0tDev/NoiosoAI/README.md

 An Wifi To Get A Model

-Then After installing the model do "ollama serve"
+Then After installing the model do "ollama serve" now on tour phone put the ip of your local IP (IP of your PC) with :11434 at the end

 Screenshots:
 <img width="1344" height="2992" alt="Screenshot_20260420_161412" src="https://github.com/user-attachments/assets/5842f148-d424-4a80-aa93-5c6a9fc27baa" />